 To understand the transitions involve, we used an SSX approach and constructed a time/dose series.
-We determined the “sweet spot” of data collection would be exposure to less than than a dose of about 110 kGy, using the criterium of isomorphousness of crystals.
+We determined the “sweet spot” of data collection would be exposure to less than a dose of about 110 kGy, using the criterium of isomorphousness of crystals.
 We detected a decrease in I/σI between the 22 kGy and 220 kGy from 9.47 to 2.88 for all reflections and from 3.04 to 0.63 for high resolution reflections, Table S2.
 Global radiation damage in the experiments shown has correlated with loss of specific radiation damage.
 The loss of high-resolution diffraction signal would result in a reduction in high-resolution structural information and a decrease in the difference density.
 The result was that difference density features “wane” at higher doses, even from refined structures.
 This problem was less severe in the home source dataset.
 In addition, the longer data collection time used here (about one hour) compared to the 120 ms data collection time of the SSX dataset may have come to the advantage, allowing any displaced water to replenish.

 Determination of the ferric state by serial femtosecond crystallography was complemented by neutron diffraction studies that, by nature, do not cause photoreduction.
+Does the neutron structure agree with the zero dose serial femtosecond crystallography structure?
+If so, I would find this worth mentioning here.
 The neutron diffraction studies show protonation states, revealing that the four amino acid side chains of Tyr13, Tyr143, Tyr 199 and Tyr200 were deprotonated, coordinating the iron as tyrosinates.
 A water molecule visible in the zero-dose structure of the ferric state and in the low dose structure of the ferrous state takes the fifths position in a penta-fold coordination sphere.
 As we show with the SSX dose series, this water is displaced with accumulating dose.
 Positive charges are contributed to the binding site by Arg103 in the ferric state and by Arg103 and Arg203 in the ferrous state, making the binding site next-zero, Figure 3d.

 Conclusion: The protein structures with iron bound in different oxidation states help explain how the intrinsic structural plasticity of FutA accommodate ferrous as well as ferric iron species.
 Translated into a molecular mechanism, an arginine side chain flip provides a charge balance.
 We have used photoreduction as an advantage to study this transition of ferric and ferrous binding.
 The acute sensitivity of FutA to specific radiation damage illustrates the requirement for dose limiting data collection regimes for metal binding SBDs.
 To our knowledge the SFX FutA structures presented in this paper are the first radiation damage free structures, representing the ferric iron binding SBP state.